 Advice for Pre-Booking Transportation to St. Jean

 All of the ground transportation options will cost less if you pre-book.
-However there is some advantage in waiting, so that you can leave your options flexible.
-Most of the buses and trains don’t book more than 90 days out.
+However there is some advantage in waiting, if you want to leave your options flexible.
+Most of the buses and trains don’t even book more than 90 days out.

 - Airfare: It’s useful to use an online booking service (such as Expedia) or Google airfare Matrix to price check the fares.
 But I always recommend booking directly with the airline.
 If you have issues with your flight, it’s much easier to work directly with your air carrier.

 - Any ground logistics: Rome2Rio is a very useful tool for sorting out logistics.
 We are providing detailed info below, but you may want to check your final routing options with Rome2Rio as you can book buses and trains through them.